stograde/stograde/README.md

 This will set up a "virtual envorinment" for python, just for this folder, so that any dependencies we use here don't overwrite the system.
 Also we don't get system-level access to install things, so this just makes it all easier.

-The _only_ tricky thing is that you have to remember to run `source ./venv/bin/activate` whenever you get into this folder, or else you won't be able to run the toolkit. (why virutalenvs? read [virtualenvs](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [pip-virtualenv](http://docs.python-guide.org/en/latest/dev/pip-virtualenv).)
+The _only_ tricky thing is that you have to remember to run `source ./venv/bin/activate` whenever you get into this folder, or else you won't be able to run the toolkit. (why virtualenvs? read [virtualenvs](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and [pip-virtualenv](http://docs.python-guide.org/en/latest/dev/pip-virtualenv).)

 ##### Install the toolkit